goblinchess/GoblinChessChromiaBackend/README.md

 - Traditional chess emphasis on few random events and a lot of strategy.

 #### Chaotic Mode
 - More unpredictable gameplay, since the result of every attack is determined by rolling dice.
-Primarily for kids or if you want to beat someone above your rating.
+Introduces a big portion of luck, making far-reaching calculation hopeless.

 ### Playing the Game